Chapter 7 Frequently Asked Questions

 Yes you can pay back some or all of your IRS debt in a Chapter 13 case and can stop all penalties and interest from accruing.
 You can also protect yourself from wage garnishments, seizure of your tax refunds and the IRS putting a lien on your property.

 Chapter 13 is a great solution for people who owe a lot of money to the City of Chicago (or other municipalities) for past due parking tickets or other traffic violations.
 As you know, the City can suspend your license if you do not pay your tickets.
-Chapter 13 can offer you a low repayment plan over time and you can have your driver's license reinstated within 5 days!
+Chapter 13 can offer you a low repayment plan over time and you can usually have your driver’s license reinstated within 7 days!
+(Sometimes you have to pay a reinstatement fee of $70.00 per charge as well)

 You do have to have some form of reliable income to be a “Debtor” under Chapter 13.
 This can come from many sources including: